“The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”

 After Finitude and Fideism comes Speculative Christianity?

-“not from the fact that he is plausibly right about so many things, but because his philosophy offers such a treasury of bold statements ripe for being radicalized or reversed.
+Quentin Meillassoux is an important philosopher, as Graham Harman notes—not because he is “plausibly right about so many things,” but because his work “offers such a treasury of bold statements ripe for being radicalized or reversed.
 He is a rich target for many still-unborn intellectual heirs, and this is what gives him the chance to be an important figure.”

-Leon Niemoczynski (After Nature) has recently posted about the theistic implications of Meillassoux’s work.
-He asks why so many Speculative Realist have ignored the religious aspects of his anti-correlationism.
-Adam at An und fur such pointed out Meillassoux’s ontology of radical contingency, taken to its extreme in The Divine Inexistence, leads to a reformed Christian incarnationalist scheme, where human value is derived, not from a past act of incarnation, but from our hope for future resurrection.
+Leon Niemoczynski (After Nature) has recently highlighted the theistic implications of Meillassoux’s project, asking why so many Speculative Realists have ignored the religious dimensions of his anti-correlationism.
+Adam at An und für sich likewise observes that Meillassoux’s ontology of radical contingency—pushed to its limit in The Divine Inexistence—yields a reformed Christian incarnationalism in which human value derives not from a past incarnation but from a hoped-for future resurrection.

-In an earlier post on this issue, I suggest that Meillassoux “dismisses fideism to re-affirm its object through the apotheosis of reason.”
+In an earlier post, I suggested that Meillassoux “dismisses fideism to re-affirm its object through the apotheosis of reason.”
 Philosophies of the Absolute cannot avoid inquiry into divinity.
-Whether explicitly atheistic, like Ray Brassier’s eliminativism or or Levi Bryant’s materialism (Larval Subjects), or explicitly theistic like Whitehead’s philosophy of organism, metaphysical systems cannot simply ignore the presence of divinity in the universe.
-They either have to explain away spiritual experience by reducing it to religious indoctrination, and explain away the persistance of religion by reducing it to biopolitical, psychological, and/or ideological factors, or they have to discover God in cosmogenesis.
-If a scheme of thought choses the prior reductive route, it would no longer seem to be in pursuit of a comprehensive picture of reality, but merely of a subsection of it.
-It would no longer be properly metaphysical, in other words, since it has prejudicially disqualified the miraculous in favor of the mundane.
-Metaphysics is the (perhaps endless) pursuit of a systematic discourse concerning both the limits (immanent, finite aspects) and the freedom (transcendent, infinite aspect) of the Absolute.
-Immanence and transcendence are not properly thought of as opposites; rather, transcendence is the superlative of immanence.
-The infinite is not opposed to the finite, but contains and indeed implies it.
+Whether explicitly atheistic, as in Ray Brassier’s eliminativism or Levi Bryant’s materialism (Larval Subjects), or explicitly theistic, as in Whitehead’s philosophy of organism, metaphysical systems cannot simply ignore the presence of the divine in the universe.
+They must either explain away spiritual experience by reducing it to indoctrination—and the persistence of religion to biopolitical, psychological, or ideological factors—or else discover God within cosmogenesis.
+A scheme that chooses the purely reductive route abandons the aspiration to a comprehensive account of reality in favor of a partial one.
+It ceases, in that sense, to be properly metaphysical, having prejudicially disqualified the miraculous in favor of the mundane.
+Metaphysics is the (perhaps endless) attempt to articulate a systematic discourse concerning both the limits (immanent, finite aspects) and the freedom (transcendent, infinite aspect) of the Absolute.
+Immanence and transcendence are not opposites; transcendence is the superlative of immanence.
+The infinite does not oppose the finite; it contains and implies it.

 by